John Wayne Gacy: Death row

-Appeals

-After his incarceration, Gacy read numerous law books and filed voluminous motions and appeals, although he did not prevail in any of them.
-His appeals related to issues such as the validity of the first search warrant granted to the Des Plaines police on December 13, 1978, and his objection to his lawyers' insanity plea defense at his trial.
-Gacy also contended that, although he had "some knowledge" of five of the murders (those of McCoy, Butkovich, Godzik, Szyc and Piest), the other 28 murders had been committed by employees who had keys to his house while he was away on business trips.
+After his incarceration, Gacy read law books and filed voluminous motions and appeals, although he did not prevail in any.
+His appeals related to issues such as the validity of the first search warrant granted to the Des Plaines police on December 13, 1978, and his objection to his lawyers' insanity plea defense.
+Gacy contended that, although he had "some knowledge" of five of the murders (those of McCoy, Butkovich, Godzik, Szyc and Piest), the other 28 murders had been committed by employees who had keys to his house while he was away on business trips.

 In mid-1984, the Supreme Court of Illinois upheld Gacy's conviction and ordered his execution by lethal injection on November 14.
 Gacy filed an appeal against this decision, which was denied by the Supreme Court of the United States on March 4, 1985.
 The following year, Gacy filed a further post-conviction petition, seeking a new trial.
 His then-defense lawyer, Richard Kling, argued that Gacy had been provided with ineffective legal counsel at his 1980 trial.
-This post-conviction petition was dismissed on September 11, 1986.
+This petition was dismissed on September 11, 1986.

 Gacy appealed the 1985 decision that he be executed.
 The Illinois Supreme Court upheld his conviction on September 29, 1988, setting a new execution date of January 11, 1989.
 After the U.S. Supreme Court denied Gacy's final appeal in October 1993, the Illinois Supreme Court formally set an execution date for May 10, 1994.

 Execution

-On the morning of May 9, 1994, Gacy was transferred from the Menard Correctional Center to Stateville Correctional Center in Crest Hill to be executed.
+On the morning of May 9, 1994, Gacy was transferred to Stateville Correctional Center to be executed.
 That afternoon, he was allowed a private picnic on the prison grounds with his family.
-For his last meal, Gacy ordered a bucket of KFC, a dozen fried shrimp, french fries, fresh strawberries and a Diet Coke.
-That evening, he observed prayer with a Catholic priest, from whom he received the last rites, before being escorted to the Stateville execution chamber to receive a lethal injection.
+For his last meal, Gacy ordered a bucket of KFC, french fries, a dozen fried shrimp, fresh strawberries and a Diet Coke.
+That evening, he received the last rites from a Catholic priest before being escorted to the Stateville execution chamber.